lbe19/qgis-udp-nav/README.md

 # QGIS UDP Nav

-QGIS UDP Nav is a QGIS plugin for receiving multiple concurrent UDP navigation feeds and visualizing vessel and vehicle positions in real time.
+QGIS UDP Nav is ~~slopware~~ ~~vibe code~~ *an agentically developed* QGIS plugin for receiving multiple concurrent UDP navigation feeds and visualizing vessel and subsea vehicle positions in real time.

+Developed using Github Copilot by someone that does not know what he is doing - use at your own risk.

+Currently the plugin supports standard NMEA 0183 and Kongsberg HiPAP sentences.
+The plugin only targets UDP data streams, as QGIS natively supports receiving GPS signals via serial, and most survey vessels will offer a UDP stream over a physical serial cable for HiPAP signals anyway.

-It supports standard NMEA 0183 plus Kongsberg HiPAP sentences, split vessel/vehicle routing, keep-center map tracking, live telemetry cards, track recording (2D and 3D), and persistent saved-track export with operator metadata.
+The plugin includes split vessel/vehicle routing, keep-center map tracking, live telemetry cards (work in progress, might be annoying to use), track recording (x/y and x/y/z, with averaged-out smoothing for a more relevant track distance), and persistent saved-track export with operator metadata.

 ## Documentation Index